Reverie Harp Duets

-As mentioned above, opening the first and fifth scale degrees on the Shruti Box will clearly estable a tonal center.
+As mentioned above, opening the first and fifth scale degrees on the Shruti Box will establish a clear tonal center.

 Finding the first and fifth scale degrees is easy.
 The first scale degree is always the name of the Key.
 So, for the key of G, that would be... yep - G. To find the 5th scale degree just count up 5 notes.
 G is 1, then A is 2, B is 3, C is 4, and D would be 5.
 So if you open the G and D notes on the Shruti Box, you will establish the Key of G.

 Two other things to keep in mind.
-First - it doesn't matter if the 5th scale degree is lower than the first.
 In the above example, if you try and open the G and D notes on the Shruti, you will find that the only avaiable D note is lower than the the G. That is OK.
 Your ears will still here this as being the Key of G.

 Second - using just the first and fifth scale degrees will work for both major and minor tunings.

 The Rav Vast and the Reverie Harp are both melody instruments so duets with these two can be a bit more challenging.
 In general, if both players are musically sensitive and can listen and respond to each other, the duet will come off better.